Nqsir/ProgressBar_vs_functions/README.md

 # ProgressBar_vs_functions (Using MultiThreading)
-Making a progressBar updated while calling functions, using Qthread (2 threads + MainThread)
+Making a progressBar updated while calling functions, using QThread (2 threads + MainThread)

 Point is to update a progressBar in PyQT5 while executing functions and without blocking the MainThread i.e. the GUI app.
 This is the easy way, nothing fancy, just working :)